 You should have a Plan B of your diet figured out for days when you don't want to cook but just want to leave the house as soon as you wake up.
 Fruit is fast food, you can buy it anywhere.
 However, you will also need fat, salt and protein to stay satisfied.
 Keep snacks ready so you can take them with you.

-Allow yourself to cheat on the diet once in a while, however, eliminate everything that you know throws you off-track for days or weeks.
+Allow yourself to cheat on the diet once in a while, however, eliminate everything that you know throws you off-track the next day.
 Foods that cause huge cravings and make you feel unbalanced are likely ones that you are intolerant of or very addicted to.
+Often it can be a sign that you can't break down the certain food and therfore you become intolerant to it.
+Digestive enzymes before the meal can help a great deal.
 Keep in mind also, however, that strong cravings may be due to a deficiency.
-The only way to be sure is to get your nutrient levels tested (see above).
+The only way to be sure is to get your nutrient levels tested.
+On the other hand, we often crave sugary foods when we are low on energy.
+This can be remedied either by eating more high-nutrient, easy-to-digest foods (as recommended by Dr. Fuhrman), such as green juices, or by drinking freshly-pressed fruit juices.
+Whether fruit juice is healthful or not is controversial, however, so check your reaction to it carefull and if in doubt, drink in smoothie form with some fruit fiber and perhaps spirulina included.

 Eat before you get hungry.
-I know many advanced raw foodists pride on NOT eating until they are hungry but in the beginning the opposite is important.
+I know many advanced raw foodists pride on NOT eating until they are hungry but at the same time many raw foodists are know to end up dangerously malnourished or with their bodies out of balance.
 This approach ensures that 1) you eat enough and 2) you won't have to fight cravings nearly as much.
 (Take cravings seriously.
 They work in subtle ways and play upon your subconscious mind.
-You won't feel like dying of cold turkey but you WILL find that your mind starts coming up with increasingly clever reasons and excuses for quitting the diet.)
+You won't feel like dying of 'cold turkey' but you WILL find that your mind starts coming up with increasingly clever reasons and excuses for quitting the diet.)

 Keep a diary.
 This helps to notice the changes, many of which build subtly day by day and, when occupied with your daily chores and living, you won't have time to reflect on how you feel unless you take a moment to stop and think about this.